SoftInstigate/restheart/README.md

 - [RESTHeart Authorizer](https://restheart.org/docs/security/authorization/#restheart-authorizer) with ACL defined in the database and role-based data filter capabilities

 Check the [editions matrix](https://restheart.org/editions) for more information.

-> This GitHub repository will always contain open source features, we are not going to mix OSS and commercial software in the same place.

 <hr></hr>